louismagdaleno/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned about express middleware and express router.

 - [ ] Describe Middleware?
+Middleware are functions that receive req and res objects and can modify them.

 - [ ] Describe a Resource?

+What an api returns to the client to let them know the request was successful.

 - [ ] What can the API return to help clients know if a request was successful?

+Two things.
+A status code in the 200's signals that everything is fine, and return data back relevant to the request.

 - [ ] How can we partition our application into sub-applications?

+We can partition our backend application into sub-applications using express router.
+An instance of Router complete middleware and routing system of its own.

 ## Project Setup